Sup3Legacy/FerrOS/docs/report/report.md

 One of the most important module is the one containing all the very-low-level code responsible for all interactions with the kernel, through the syscalls.
 It only contains a few lines of inline-ASM and has been tested to ensure there as little risk of register/memory corruption.

-On top of this code are built a few abstraction layers for easy handling of files, I/O data, etc. We decided to not go as overkill as the std-lib regarding this abstraction, as we did not have a lot of time, and because ouf interactions are a lot simpler than most *Nix systems, so there is no need for such very-high-level abstraction.
+On top of this code are built a few abstraction layers for easy handling of files, I/O data, etc. We decided to not go as overkill as the std-lib regarding this abstraction, as we did not have a lot of time, and because our interactions are a lot simpler than most *Nix systems, so there is no need for such very-high-level abstraction.

 ##### Memory allocator